acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 As of commit <TODO>, ocvalidate performs the following checks:

 ## Global Rules
-- For all comments (Section `Comment` in all possible fields throughout the whole config) only ASCII printable characters are accepted.
+- For all strings (fields with plist `String` format) throughout the whole config, only ASCII printable characters are accepted at most.
+Stricter rules may apply.
+For instance, some fields only accept specified values, as indicated in [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 - For all patches, excluding section `Kernel->Patch` (where `Base` is not empty), their `Find`, `Replace`, `Mask`, and `ReplaceMask` must have identical size in most cases.
 - For all `MinKernel` and `MaxKernel` settings, they should follow the conventions indicated in [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 - For all entries taking file system path only `0-9, A-Z, a-z, '_', '-', '.', '/', and '\'` are accepted.